ryanore/gif-em/README.md

-A Silly web app for sending messages.
+A Silly web app for sending animated Gif Meme messages.
-(Now that I have your Attention!)